Romania government collapses after no-confidence vote | DW | 10.10.2019

 238 representatives and senators in the bicameral legislation, five more than necessary, supported the no confidence motion.
 Lawmakers accused Dancila of incompetence and misuse of EU funds.

-Six opposition parties brought the vote of no confidence.
+Six opposition parties brought the vote of no confidence to the floor of parliament.
 It is unclear whether the vote will trigger early elections.
 Opposition parties may find a way to form a new government.

 President Klaus Iohannis may ask the Liberal Party to form a new government.
 Presidential elections are scheduled for next month in Romania.